shervinsahba/polybar-vpn-controller/README.md

 # polybar-module-vpn

-This polybar module reports the VPN's status in one of three states: `[<ip_address> | connecting... | No VPN ]`, where the IP address is your public IP given after connecting to Mullvad.
+Manage your VPN via this polybar module.
+The module reports the VPN's status in one of three states: `[<ip_address> | connecting... | No VPN ]`, where the IP address is your public IP given after connecting to Mullvad.
 With optional dependencies, `<ip_address>` will be replaced with `<city> <country>`.
-You can also connect and disconnect via left-clicks, or with rofi, right-click to access a menu and select between your favorite locations, set in VPN_LOCATIONS, as well as 35 countries.
+- left-click to connect and disconnect
+- right-click to access an optional rofi menu and select between your favorite locations as well as 35 countries
+- middle-click to copy your public IP address to the clipboard

 **The stock settings are intended for use with [Mullvad VPN](https://mullvad.net).** The module is scripted to facilitate other VPN's, but compatibility will depend on your VPN's API.
 See the `vpn_module.sh` script user settings to judge whether this code can easily be adapted for your choice of VPN.
 Thanks!